CSAF, CMSAF visits Morris Air National Guard Base

-U.S. Air Force Senior Airman Andrew Bravo, from the 162d Wing, receives a coin from the Chief Master Sgt. of the Air Force David A. Flosi, during a visit to the 162d Wing at Morris Air National Guard Base, July 9, 2024 in Tucson, Arizona.
+MORRIS AIR NATIONAL GUARD BASE, Ariz.-- Gen. David W. Allvin, Chief of Staff of the United States Air Force (CSAF) and Chief Master Sgt. of the Air Force David A. Flosi visited the 162d Wing at Morris Air National Guard Base in Tucson, Arizona, July 9, 2024.

-Senior Airman Bravo was recognized for his exemplary performance and service on behalf of the 162d Wing.
+While in Tucson, Allvin and Flosi met with Arizona Air National Guard leadership, personnel, instructors, and foreign military F-16 student pilots, to include the current Ukrainian training class.

+“The Total Force team here at Morris Air National Guard Base is diligently training Ukrainian pilots on F-16 fundamentals,” said Allvin, “The goal is for our partners to employ this complex weapon system safely and proficiently, which requires time and experience.
+We will continue to support the wider Department of Defense effort to work with Ukraine to meet both its immediate and longer-term security assistance needs.”

 |Date Taken: